tcr/tagr/README.md

 # tagr

-*Sane HTML manipulation for web apps.*
+*Solid HTML manipulation for web apps.*

 The DOM is a messy place.
 Tagr is a concise interface to the DOM: work with only elements and strings, and manipulate their events, styles, and properties.
 Tagr is not a "rapid" web development library, but instead a solid foundation for manipulating HTML with a consistent API on which other tools can be built.